zoomhub/zoomhub/CONTRIBUTING.md

 # Development

-This app is built on [Haskell].
+ZoomHub is built on [Haskell].
 We use [Stack] to manage dependencies, build, as well as run the app.

 ### Prerequisites